OFA-Tech/FiapAutoKraft/Console-ComputationalVision/README.md

    checkpoints and automatically falling back to the `keras_models/converted_savedmodel/model.savedmodel` directory when the packaged weights are missing or incompatible with your local TensorFlow build).
-If you want to run the YOLO detector instead, download or reuse the weights referenced by the API (e.g. `yolov8n.pt`) and place them in the repository root or set the `YOLOV12_MODEL_PATH` environment variable to point to your weights file.
+Whenever the YOLO weights are available (e.g. `yolov8n.pt`) the console reuses them to propose bounding boxes and labels the detections with the Keras classifier result.
+If you want to run the YOLO detector directly, download or reuse the weights referenced by the API and place them in the repository root or set the `YOLOV12_MODEL_PATH` environment variable to point to your weights file.